Table of Contents

 This typically presents in adults with oral and genital ulcers.
 It is common in the Middle East and Asia.
 The disease causes inflammation of blood vessels.
 However, the genetic underpinnings of the disease are currently unknown.

 Neonatal onset multisystem inflammatory disease

-This disorder often develops in the first few weeks of life and causes inflammation in multiple organ systems including the nervous system, skin etc. Newborns can develop fever, meningitis.
+This disorder often develops in the first few weeks of life and causes inflammation in multiple organ systems, including the nervous system, skin, etc. Newborns can develop fever and meningitis.
 Mutations in NLRP3 account for around 60% of patients with the disease.
 However, the underlying mechanism that causes the inflammation is currently unknown.

 Mutations Affecting T-Cell Maturation

-Typically during T-cell maturation, TCR’s (T cell receptors) high affinity for self-antibodies are deleted in the thymus.
+Typically, during T-cell maturation, TCR’s (T-cell receptors) with high affinity for self-antibodies are deleted in the thymus.
 The thymus expresses self-antigens in order to select TCRs with high affinity.
-As such, mutations in genes causing expression of self-antigens in the thymus can lead to autoimmune conditions.
+Therefore, mutations in genes causing expression of self-antigens in the thymus can lead to autoimmune conditions.

 Mutations in the AIRE gene (this gene is involved in the expression of thymic self-antigens) can lead to autoimmune polyglandular syndrome – whereby patients develop a number of autoimmune diseases.